sourcegraph/sourcegraph-public-snapshot/doc/dev/retrospectives/index.md

 - [Sourcegraph 3.0 beta retrospective](3_0_beta.md)

-## How to lead a retrospective
+## How to facilitate a retrospective

-If you want to lead a retrospective for a project or release, follow these steps.
+If you are facilitating a retrospective for a project or release, follow these steps.

+### Set the context

+Why is this retrospective being held?
+What will it cover?
+Retrospectives, similarly to any other meeting, are more effective if the participants align their expectations before getting into it.

+Be sure that everyone understands the answers to the above questions before proceeding.

 ### Collect feedback